waelmas/covid-bot/README.md

 That's it!
 Now your users can benefit from covid-bot.com

+Adblockers might cause the chatbot embedding to work in unexpected way.
+If you see any issues, try accessing it from Incognito.
+If it works, then it's definetely the adblocker considering the fetch of some files and images as a false-positive.

 # IMPORTANT: Please follow the 2nd approach OR simply copy the "embedded-full.html" as rawcdn githack service is having issues